kosma-hyzoe/userineyerface-selenium-speedrun/README.md

 ![You are awesome](you-are-awesome.png)

-I fist came across [userinyerface.com](https://userinyerface.com/) during my QA automation engineering internship.
-It challenges the user to register on a fictional page which uses the worst possible UI practices.
+I first came across [userinyerface.com](https://userinyerface.com/) during my QA automation engineering internship.
+It challenges the user to register on a fictional page which uses the worst possible UI practices, as fast as possible.
 I liked the concept a lot, and decided to "speedrun" it to present what I've learned.

 <!-- TOC -->
   * [How to run](#how-to-run)